angela1C/Programming-and-Scripting-Project/README.md

 ### GitHub and Git are used to manage the project.
+<a name="4.-download-the-fisher-iris-dataset-using-python-code."></a>

-# 3. Download the Fisher Iris Data set and investigate it using Python code.
+# 4. Download the Fisher Iris dataset using Python code.

 The Iris Data Set is available from the UC Irvine Machine Learning Repository at http://archive.ics.uci.edu/ml/datasets/Iris in csv format as described above in section 2.
 I am using the python `pandas` library to import the csv file.